 Nuno has been involved in a customer-facing role for the past 15 years.
 Majority of which was spent at SAP in various capacities.
 He managed a team of CSMs and worked closely with product and program owners to bring added value to their product offerings.

-CS is a unique blend and right balance of human interaction, business processes, and business capability to deliver the success that customers want.
-Being at the forefront, we have to provide additional support to determine the actual needs of our customers, assess the outcome they are trying to achieve, and help them recognize the value of our solution, Nuno explains.
+CS is a unique blend and right balance of human interaction, business processes, and business capability to deliver customers' success.
+Being at the forefront, we have to provide additional support to determine our customers' actual needs, assess the outcome they are trying to achieve, and help them recognize the value of our solution, Nuno explains.

-Often, it is not just the business results that matter - it is the learning [you get] and the significance of achieving it.
-The faster you can learn about the customer operating environment, the quicker you can prioritize and solve their business bottom line.
+It is often not just the business results that matter - it is the learning [you get] and the significance of achieving it.
+The faster you can learn about the customer operating environment, the quicker you can prioritize and solve their bottom line.
 The quicker, the better!

 Winning and keeping customers

-While it is easy to make claims that your company is the best vendor in the marketplace, nevertheless, this noise and excitement are no different or new to customers.
+While it is easy to claim that your company is the best vendor in the marketplace, this noise and excitement are no different or new to customers.
 Every day (imagine the number of emails and phone calls customers received and answered).
 Customers are used to hearing and reminding them about it.
 It becomes an ordinary way of competing with their attention.

 It defeats the organization for serving its purpose - why?
 Because they do not notice (or realize), it is not the right (if not the best) way to sustain a business relationship.
 Why should customers believe you and your claims?
 Why would they stay with you if you could not deliver (or meet) their expectations?

 Here are some things I recommend cultivating and developing to establish a relationship based on trust and shared mindsets.